Erasmus+ Grant for Internships

 INFO: The mobility grant can be applied for regardless of whether the internship is paid or unpaid.

-- For recent graduates, the Erasmus internship grant is possible as well within one year after graduation.
+- For recent graduates, the Erasmus internship grant is possible well within one year after graduation (The application has to be submitted while still studying at the university).

 - For recipients of Austrian Federal Aid for Students, there is an increased grant from the government possible, IN ADDITION TO THE ERASMUS+ GRANT.
 This needs to be applied for directly via the Student Aid Body (www.stipendium.at).
 Students with special needs and students with child(ren) can apply for special funding by the European Union.